Triandos Luke

-Triandos Luke (born December 24, 1981) is a former American football wide receiver He played in the 2004 season for the Denver Broncos in the National Football League.
-He played collegiate football for the University of Alabama Crimson Tide.
+Triandos Luke (born December 24, 1981) is an American former professional football wide receiver.
+He was selected in the sixth round of the 2004 NFL draft with the 171st overall pick.
+He played in the 2004 season for the Denver Broncos in the National Football League (NFL).
+He played college football for the University of Alabama Crimson Tide.

-College years
+College career

 Luke attended the University of Alabama and was a Marketing Major and a standout in football.

 In football, he was a two-year starter and finished his college career with 90 receptions for 1,072 yards(11.91 yards per reception avg.) and nine touchdowns, and 13 kickoff returns for 256 yards(19.69 yards per kickoff return avg.).

-House Hunters

-Appeared on House Hunters Episode HNT-7201H, "Former Beauty Queen Wants Fancy Digs in Philly".
-Air date February 13, 2013.
+Luke also was the fastest player recorded in the 2004 NFL draft combine, running a blazing 4.30 seconds in the 40 yard dash.